Bishma/blog/content/posts/mrhomn-migration-to-docker.md

 # {{< param description >}}

-[Last time]({{< ref "/posts/mrhomn" >}} "MrHomn") on the MrHome project I talked about wanting to expand my home automation system and deciding to do it via docker-compose.
+[Last time]({{< ref "/posts/mrhomn" >}} "MrHomn") on the MrHomn project I talked about wanting to expand my home automation system and deciding to do it via docker-compose.
 This is mainly because I wanted to learn more about deploying containerized apps using naked docker-compose.
 The other reason is that I have a lot of spare compute and IO resources on my NAS and docker was the most direct approach to running [home assistant](https://www.home-assistant.io/) there.

 {{< figure src="/images/mrhomn-migration-to-docker/mrhomn1.png" width="70%" >}}{{< /figure >}}